clvx/rbac-sa-lab/README.md

 # Introduction

-rbac-sa-lab is a lab to test _allowing ServiceAccounts in a hub namespace access other namespaces_.
+rbac-sa-lab is a lab to test _allowing ServiceAccounts in a namespace access other namespaces_.

 ## Architecture